 - Where are the archives and can you tell me where the most recent post is?

+You really want the subject to speak aloud while they work through your questions and you should probably record the conversation or take thorough notes so you have “saved data” when it comes time to examine the feedback you collected.
 The tester typically reinforces the idea that the usability test is not actually a “test” per se, so there isn’t a wrong answer when it comes to any of the questions (this is true and your test subject should be comfortable so they respond in an honest, relaxed way).

-Blog Tip 2: Find an Angle!
+Tip 2: Find an Angle

+If you’ve spent any time in journalism or wonder why some articles are more engaging than others, then you can probably say with some surety that the writer has a unique angle on the subject material.
 After all, you have to fight hard to be at the head of the pack when it comes to publishing, and if you aren’t telling an original story, then your prospective audience may gloss over your work.

 In going against this advice, keep in mind that people also like familiar topics, so if you feel compelled to write about Hendrix’s guitar style, then, why not?
 Aristotle argues that art is cathartic (meant to purify the spirit), so if you are enjoying the material and working on your craft—go for it!

-Blog Tip 3: Do Some Research!
+Tip 3: Do Some Research

 First, you might consider a broad research strategy where you go to the most popular websites right now and check them out.
 Ideally, you want to examine their page design first: find out where they keep information and find out what each page has in common and what each page has different (and why).
 Finally, find out how they engage with their customers.
 Is there a form to fill out?
 Is there an open dialogue?
 Do you think the way this company interacts with their customers is effective?
 Why?